vicrucann/vimcheat/README.md

 `"=` - expression
 `"/` - last search pattern
 `:reg` - view content of the registers, e.g: `:reg 0 * a`

+### Visual block
+`C-v` - enter into VISUAL-BLOCK mode
+`C-c` - keep the changes made to the current line but not apply them automatically to other lines
+`Esc` - move back to NORMAL mode (and apply the changes to the rest lines of the selection of VISUAL-BLOCK mode)